microsoft/powerbi-powershell/src/Modules/Reports/Commands.Reports/help/Copy-PowerBIReport.md

 # Copy-PowerBIReport

 ## SYNOPSIS
-Creates a copy of the specified report.
+Creates a copy of the specified Power BI report.

 ## SYNTAX